GoDurham: Fares & Service Hours

-Service operates from 5:30 am to 12:30 am on Monday to Saturday and from 6:30 am to 9:30 pm on Sunday.
-Sunday-level service is operated during New Years, MLK Jr. Day, Memorial Day, Independence Day, Labor Day, and Thanksgiving Day.
+GoDurham currently runs in three service patterns.
+Weekday daytime hours which run from 5:30 am to 7:00 pm, weekday evening hours which runs from 7:00 pm to 12:30 am, and Sundays which runs from 6:30 am to 9:30 pm Sunday-level service is also operated during New Years, MLK Jr. Day, Memorial Day, Independence Day, Labor Day, and Thanksgiving Day.
 There is no service on Christmas Day.
-Service operates on Christmas Eve, however, service ends at 7:30 pm.
+Service operates normally on Christmas Eve; however, service ends after 7:30 pm.